 This month record numbers of people are giving up meat and dairy for Veganuary.
-Come February will it be last month’s detox diet or 2018’s biggest food trend?
+Come February will it be last month’s detox diet or a trend that’s here to stay?

 Following the season of indulgence, the start of the new year is all about abstinence – first came the eschewing of alcohol with Dry January, and now comes Veganuary (Vegan January).

-So far this year more than 120,000 people have pledged to give up meat, fish, dairy, eggs and honey for 31 days.
+To date, more than 250,000 people have pledged to give up meat, fish, dairy, eggs and honey for 31 days.
+By the end of January 2019, The Vegan Society are expecting a further 300,000 to sign up to their Veganuary campaign.

 Google trends show the search term for the word “vegan” is at an all-time high in the UK.

-Veganism is now of one of the UK’s fastest growing lifestyle choices, seeing more than a 360% growth over the last decade, according to the Vegan Society.
-Formula One World Champion Lewis Hamilton and singer Robbie Williams both declared themselves vegans last year, further indicating that veganism is transforming from hippy to hipster.
+Veganism is now of one of the UK’s fastest growing lifestyle choices, with the number of vegans in the UK quadrupling since 2014, according to the Vegan Society.
+Formula One World Champion Lewis Hamilton and singers Robbie Williams and Ellie Goulding all declared themselves vegan in recent years, further indicating that veganism is transforming from hippy to hipster.

 The Vegan Society report that there are now more than half a million vegans in the UK, typically city dwellers, aged between 15-34 and motivated by ethical and compassionate reasons.